* Veto urged if Congress adds funds for scrapped programs

 The budget calls for a 3.4 percent increase in the Pentagon’s base budget to $549 billion, plus $159 billion to fund U.S. military missions in Iraq, Afghanistan and Pakistan.

-Obama’s spending freeze on other parts of the budget, designed to rein in the deficit, did not apply to the
+Obama’s spending freeze on other parts of the budget, designed to rein in the deficit, did not apply to the military.

-"Even though the Department of Defense is exempt from the budget freeze, it’s not exempt from budget common sense,” Obama told reporters at the White House.
+“Even though the Department of Defense is exempt from the budget freeze, it’s not exempt from budget common sense,” Obama told reporters at the White House.

 “It’s waste, pure and simple,” Obama said.